-Some women are at higher risk of ovarian cancer than the general population, but not dramatically and every woman doesn’t need a genetic test.
+Some women are at higher risk of ovarian cancer than others but not dramatically, and every woman doesn’t need a genetic test.

 They might have a history of endometriosis, taking hormones for menopause, or using fertility drugs.
 You can still fall into this only-slightly-higher-risk group if you’ve had breast cancer — if it was diagnosed in your 40s or later and you have no family risk factors.
-According to the ovarian cancer screening guidelines of Memorial Sloan Kettering, the renowned cancer hospital, women in this group don’t need more than the usual annual visit to a gynecologist who will examine your pelvis.
+According to the ovarian cancer screening guidelines of the U.S. Preventative Services Task Force, women in this group don’t need more than the usual annual visit to a gynecologist who will examine your pelvis.

-What circumstances suggest you might have one of the genetic mutations?
+Circumstances that suggest you might have a genetic mutation

 - You’ve had breast cancer under the age of 40.

 - Your mother, sister, or daughter has had ovarian cancer.

 - You’ve had breast cancer and so has a relative.

 - You are of Ashkenazi Jewish heritage — meaning your Jewish parents came from Eastern Europe — and you have had breast cancer under the age of 50.

 Genetic risk doesn’t cause most ovarian cancers.
 The American Cancer Society reports that only about 5 to 10 percent of ovarian cancers arise from inherited genetic mutations.